 PhD: University of Washington, Seattle

 Dr. Karam joined the department of Radiation Oncology in November 2013.
 She obtained her Ph.D. at the University of Washington, Seattle, where her studies focused on understanding mechanisms of neurodevelopment.
 Dr. Karam developed an interest in oncology research during a postdoctoral fellowship at the Johns Hopkins University.
 She completed her residency training in radiation oncology at Georgetown University Hospital in Washington DC.
 Dr. Karam is a recipient of the Paul Calabresi Clinical Oncology Scholars Award (K12), and the pre head and neck cancer SPORE Career Enhancement Program (CEP) award.

-We use both in-vivo and in-vitro models to understand functional
+synergize or antagonize the immune response.
+We use a wide variety of both in-vivo and in-vitro assays to understand functional and molecular mechanisms

-Understanding key concepts such as apoptosis, angiogenesis, invasion,
+behind tumor response.
+Understanding key concepts such as apoptosis,

-proliferation, and immune modulation hold great promise for designing
+angiogenesis, invasion, proliferation, and immune modulation hold great promise

 Immunofluorescence staining in head and neck cancer cell line, MSK-921, showing colocalization of EphB4 (green) and the EGFR receptor (red).
 Nuclear staining with Dapi is shown in blue.